HorizonSec/horizon-website/README-old.md

-# HorizonSec Project Website# The HorizonSec Project Website
+# The HorizonSec Project Website

-The official website for The HorizonSec Project - open source security tools designed for builders.Official website for The HorizonSec Project - Open-source, modular security framework for modern application development.
+The official website for The HorizonSec Project - open source security tools designed for builders.
+Official website for The HorizonSec Project - Open-source, modular security framework for modern application development.